Find Trade Colleges

 8% Freshmen Loans

-There are 1,060 full-time undergraduates at UACCM, and 1,836 students altogether.
+There are 1,836 students at UACCM in total, 1,060 are full-time undergraduates.
 The school has a student-to-faculty ratio of 19 to 1.

 Around 100% of students who apply get accepted.
 Of the accepted students, 42% are men and 54% are women.

 Roughly 8% of students at UACCM take out loans to pay for college.
 The typical student loan amount is $4,532 a year.
-The school reports a student loan default rate of 0.2% which is much lower than the average rate of 10.8%!
+UACCM has a 0.2% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 Public Public vs. Private